kluctl/kluctl/docs/commands.md

                                   Local sealed-secrets directory.
 Overrides the project from .kluctl.yml --from-archive PATH           Load project (.kluctl.yml, cluster, ...) from archive.
 Given path can either be an archive file or a directory with the extracted contents.
+    --from-archive-metadata PATH  Specify where to load metadata (targets, ...) from.
+If not specified, metadata is assumed to be part of the archive.
     --deployment-name TEXT        Name of the kluctl deployment.
 Used when resolving sealed-secrets.
 Defaults to the base name of --local-deployment/--project-url
     --cluster TEXT                Specify/Override cluster